ericmjl/llamabot/docs/index.md

 and biocatalysis, which all rely on understanding how enzymes work.
 ```

-LlamaBot defaults to using the OpenAI API for convenience.
+If you want to use an Ollama model hosted locally,
-However, if you'd like to use an Ollama local model instead:
+then you would use the following syntax:

 ```python
 from llamabot import SimpleBot